In the recent November ballot, a change in the Three Strikes Law was passed

 is highly qualified and prepared to pursue justice in this important matter.

-Specialists in Criminal Law, as well as having served as a Deputy District
+as Specialists in Criminal Law, as well as having served as a Deputy District

 Attorney and Deputy City Attorney.
 They are AV® rated by Martindale-Hubbell®